Combinatorial Pure Exploration with Full-bandit Feedback and Beyond: Solving Combinatorial Optimization under Uncertainty with Limited Observation: Formulations of Combinatorial Pure Exploration with Full-bandit Feedback and Related Problem

 \item \emph{Fixed confidence setting}: The agent can determine when to stop the game.
 After the game is over, she needs to report ${\tt Out} \in \cX$ satisfying $\Pr[{\tt Out}=x^*] \geq 1-\delta$ for given confidence parameter $\delta \in (0,1)$.
 The agent's performance is evaluated by her {\em sample complexity}, i.e., the number of pulls used by her in the game.

 \item \emph{Fixed budget setting}: The agent needs to minimize the {\em probability of error} $\Pr[{\tt Out} \neq x^*]$ within a fixed number of rounds $T$. \end{itemize} In this article, we mainly focus on the fixed confidence setting.
-In Section~\ref{sec:dense}, we also address the fixed budget setting where the quality of output is not necessarily optimal but a $1/2$-approximate solution.
 In the fixed confidence setting, an algorithm that satisfies $\Pr[{\tt Out}=x^*] \geq 1-\delta$ for given $\delta \in (0,1)$ is called \emph{$\delta$-probably approximately correct} (PAC).
 Any algorithms for the fixed confidence setting consist of the following three components:

 \begin{itemize} \item [1. ]A \emph{stopping rule:} which controls when the agent stops the sampling procedure for data acquisition. \item [2. ]A \emph{sampling rule:} which determines, based on past observations, which arm $x_t$ is chosen at round $t$. \item [3. ]A \emph{recommendation rule:} which chooses the arm from $\cX$ that is to be reported as the optimal arm. \end{itemize} The summary of a general procedure of CPE-BL is given in Algorithm~\ref{alg:pre}.